NumEconCopenhagen/projects-2023-latin-power/inauguralproject/README.md

 Question 4: This point defines a function that finds alpha and sigma such that it minimizes the sum of squared residuals.
 The method used is “Nelder-Mead”.

-Question 5: Omitted (no compulsory)
+Question 5: We include a estigma parameter which represents discrimination.

 Dependencies: Apart from a standard Anaconda Python 3 installation, the project requires no further packages.